elixir-europe/sco-community/docs/pages/training/index.md

 ## Our activities

 New measurement technologies and analysis methods keep coming and consequently the need for data analysis training is acute.
 In order to plug the skills gap in single-cell and spatial omics analysis we organize
 - international data analysis courses in single-cell and spatial omics.
-All the training materials including lecture videos are available, making it easier for the participants to replicate the course in their own country afterwards
+All the training materials including lecture videos are available, making it easier for the participants to replicate the course in their own country afterwards ([example](https://elixir-europe-training.github.io/ELIXIR-SCO-spatial-omics/schedule.html)).
 - workshops for single-cell and spatial omics data analysis trainers.
-This allows sharing experiences on topics, training methods, data sets etc.
+This allows sharing experiences on topics, training methods, data sets etc ([example](https://docs.google.com/document/d/1V98zIpkVrpSVndn41Kox4x64XIk42fAh4dJnWEvzXlw/edit?tab=t.0)).
 - training gap surveys to understand what topics are taught and where is the rising need.
 We also collect links to training materials and data sets.